plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

       img: "![Smoothing after](../static/images/heat-map/heat-smoothing-after.png)"
     - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it.
 The same can be done for the axis labels and legend."
       img: "![Type directly title](../static/images/heat-map/heat-type-title.png)"
     - copy: "Another option is to visit the 'Layout' section under STYLE, click on 'Text' and enter your title in the box, as shown below.
-Note that certain typeface are available only on PRO.
+Note that certain typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Type in layout panel](../static/images/heat-map/heat-type-title-panel.png)"

  - title: Save and Share